Flanders Park Overview

 - Size: 2.1 hectares (5.2 acres)

-- Type: Neighborhood park with designated off-leash area (unfenced)
+- Type: Neighborhood park — on-leash only (not a City of Calgary designated off-leash area)

 - Terrain: Mostly flat with gentle slopes